 What Are the Causes?

 All cancers happen because of changes called mutations in a cell’s DNA.
-This is the chemical inside each of your cells that controls how they behave.
-In most cases, many mutations need to happen before a cell becomes cancerous.
+This is the genetic material inside each of your cells that controls how they behave.
+In most cases, multiple mutations need to happen before a cell becomes cancerous.

 Doctors believe the DNA changes that cause CUP aren’t passed down through families, but happen during your lifetime.
 It could be because you’ve been exposed to things that are known to cause cancer, like radiation, tobacco smoke, or chemicals.